Malachyiii/Pawpularity-PytorchLightning-SwinComputerVision/README.md

 # Pawpularity-PytorchLightning-SwinComputerVision
-This project is my entrance to the Kaggle [Pawpularity](https://www.kaggle.com/c/petfinder-pawpularity-score) competition.
-It utilizes Pytorch Lightning to fit a 10-Fold Swin Transformer computervision model to predict pet cuteness scores from images.
+This project contains different versions of the notebooks I submitted to the Kaggle [Pawpularity](https://www.kaggle.com/c/petfinder-pawpularity-score) competition.
+It utilizes Swin Transformer computervision models to predict pet cuteness scores from images.

+# Highest Scoring Notebook (Silver Medal, Rank 126/3545, Private Leaderboard RMSE of 17.04)

+My highest scoring notebook was based on a 12 model stratified K-Fold structure.
+1/3 of the models were fit with mixup, 1/3 with cutmix, and 1/3 with neither.
+These 12 models than made predictions using test-time augmentation, and the average of the 12 models was the prediction.
+Though this notebook didn't score well on the public leaderboard, it proved to be highly generalizable when the private leaderboard was released, earning me a silver medal.

+# Other Notebooks

 ## PyTorch Pawpularity